Director: Harry Bromley Davenport

 18 | 1hr 21min | Horror, Sci-fi

-Xtro is a grim little sci-fi horror which proves infinitely more interesting than it ever had the right to be.
+Xtro is a grim little number that proves infinitely more interesting than it ever had the right to be.

-Produced by New Line Cinema and a pre-A Nightmare on Elm Street Robert Shaye, it is a low-budget affair with some relatively inspired special effects that will leave you feeling rather queasy.
-The movie is a British production which has the grainy filter and gauche editing of a terrestrial episodic horror show, and it is devastatingly bleak, without a hint of the self-awareness or reflexive humour usually found in exploitation films of its kind.
-It is this stark minimalism, combined with a morbidly colourful eye for the creative, that makes the film work – although I’m pretty sure that some people will hate it.
+Produced by New Line Cinema and a pre-A Nightmare on Elm Street Robert Shaye, it is a low-budget affair featuring the kind of wretched special effects that may leave you feeling rather queasy.
+The movie is a British production which has the grainy filter and gauche editing of a terrestrial episodic horror show, and it is devastatingly bleak, without a hint of the tongue-in-cheek humour usually found in films of its kind.

 After mashing Tony’s pet snake into pulp with a wooden mallet, an elderly neighbour has her apartment broken into by a life-sized toy solider, which after achieving some kind of plastic reality blows her door off with his rifle and hacks her to death with a bayonet.